Germenzi/gdECSv4/README.md

 # Godot 4 ECS addon

-Usable as submodule (has no project.gd) inside
+Usable as submodule (has no project.godot) inside